 Especially, if this is your first construction or renovation project, it may feel not very clear where to find an architect.
 Moreover, you may already feel that a good relationship is paramount.
 You would like to work with someone who will understand your needs but at the same time bring fresh ideas to the tables.
 Someone who will guide you through every step of the process and will take care of all technical and more legal aspects.

 We have put together a short list of a few starting points that we could recommend and experienced Clients using them.

 Word of mouth – where to find an architect

 Speaking to your friends or colleagues is always a good place to start to find an architect.
 They might have themselves completed a renovation or may know some who had done so.

 An architect recommended by a close acquaintance will already come with a very detailed endorsement.
 You will be able to hear, probably even before meeting them in person, about the process and the person’s experience.

-If you already have a chosen constructor, or any other professional that you thought of including in the project, they most probably have worked before with an architect or several.
-It is always worth to ask for recommendations.
+If you already have a chosen contractor, or any other professional that you thought of including in the project, they most probably have worked before with an architect or several.
+It is always worth asking for recommendations.